mmatyas/pegasus-docs/docs/user-guide/platform-android.md

 ## Loading games

+!!! tip "Android metadata generator"
+    [This online tool](http://pegasus-frontend.org/tools/metagen-android/) can help with generating the launch commands for various emulators.

 Compared to desktop systems, launching other applications is slightly different on Android.
 Instead of directly calling a program, you'll need to ask the Activity Manager (`am`) to open a file or start an app, optionally with additional parameters.

 Here's how it looks in practice: